|

 organised the Live 8 concerts with Bob Geldof to publicise poverty, particularly

 in Africa, and pressure G8 leaders to adopt his proposals for ending it.
+In

 May 2007 he received the BAFTA Fellowship at the British Academy Television